rickwassing/cicada-develop/docs/overview-interface.rst

 Sleep Window Types
 ------------------

 Sleep windows can be defined in various ways.
-Refer to the section on :ref:`sleep analysis <link>` for in-depth instructions.
+Refer to the section on :ref:`sleep analysis <analysis-sleep-top>` for in-depth instructions.
 For example, the user may manually create sleep window events, import a sleep diary, or use the GGIR sleep detection algorithm to define sleep windows.
 While all of these events have the label ``sleepWindow``, their types differ (respectively ``manual``, ``sleepDiary`` and ``GGIR``).
 If there are multiple Sleep Window types, this panel must be used to select which type of Sleep Windows are used to calculate statistics.

 1. Select the appropriate Sleep Window type from the dropdown list,
 2. then click ``Apply`` for this setting to take effect.